cudmore/triggercamera/readme.md

 ## Overview

-### Raspberry Pi
+### Background on the Raspberry Pi

 The Raspberry Pi is a low cost ($35) computer that runs Linux.
 In addition to USB, ethernet, and HDMI connectors, the Raspberry Pi has a dedicated camera port and low level digital input and output (DIO).
-Both the camera and DIO pins can be programmed easily using Python.
+Both the camera and DIO pins can be easily programmed  using Python.

 The Raspberry Pi provides an end-to-end open source system.
-Both the hardware and the low level software is provided by The Raspberry Pi Foundation and an active developer community.
+Both the hardware and the software is provided by [The Raspberry Pi Foundation][raspberrypi.org] and an active developer community.
+Given that all components are open-source, there are some very unique upgrades that one does not see in a commercial marketplace.
+The Raspberry Pi computer itself has undergone three rounds of system upgrades, increasing its processor speed by more than a factor of ten, expanding its onboard RAM, and adding onboard WIFI and Bluetooth while the price has remained fixed at $35.
+When it was first released, the 5MP Raspberry Pi camera could record 640x480 video at 30 frames-per-second.
+With a software upgrade this capability was extended to 60 and 90 frames per second and a second camera was then released increasing the sensor size from 5MP to 8MP while keeping the price fixed at $25.

 ### Software implementation

 The software provided here will run a Raspberry Pi camera as a slave to other devices already in place for an experiment.

 Once the camera is armed, it will continuously record a circular stream of video in memory.
-When a trigger is received, the the video will begin being saved to disk.
+When a digital trigger is received, the the video will begin being saved to disk.
 In addition to saving the video after a trigger, the video before the trigger will also be saved.
 This has the distinct advantage of given you a record of what your animal was doing  before a trial was started.
 In many cases, 'bad trials' can be found because there was a lot of movement (or some other abberent event) before a trial began.

 ## Parts list